-The benefits of real-time ray tracing for Architecture, Engineering and Construction (AEC) cannot be overstated.
-Better visibility and enhanced communication at all stages of the project can help deliver superior buildings and infrastructure, eliminate costly errors, and keep everything on track.
+The benefits of real-time ray tracing for product development cannot be overstated.
+Better visibility and enhanced communication at all stages of the project can help deliver superior products, eliminate costly errors, and keep everything on track.

 But to benefit from new real-time workflows, it's essential to let application and workflow requirements, rather than budget considerations, define workstation configurations.